Persian New Year – Nowruz Ceremony and Haft-Seen

 Samanu (sweet pudding)

 Samanu is a very delicious Iranian food witch is traditionally cooked for the new year.
-It’s a difficult preparing food made with ground wheat germ and is a very healthy meal contains many vitamins and a high portion of energy.
+It’s difficult preparing food made with ground wheat germ and is a very healthy meal that contains many vitamins and a high portion of energy.
 In fact, it is served as an Iranian dessert.

-Usually, Haft-seen is decorated with water-mouthing traditional Iranian confections and candies such as “lowz” (almond sweetie), “Sowhan” (honey candy) and traditional pea cookies.
+Usually, Haft-seen is decorated with water-mouthing traditional Iranian confections and candies such as “lowz” (almond sweetie), “Sowhan” (honey candy), and traditional pea cookies.

 Different decorations of Haft-Seen table